Bruxism: Diagnosis

 Early diagnosis of bruxism is advantageous, but difficult.
 Early diagnosis can prevent damage that may be incurred and the detrimental effect on quality of life.
-A diagnosis of bruxism is usually made clinically, and is mainly based on the person's history (e.g. reports of grinding noises) and the presence of typical signs and symptoms, including tooth mobility, tooth wear, masseteric hypertrophy, indentations on the tongue, hypersensitive teeth (which may be misdiagnosed as reversible pulpitis), pain in the muscles of mastication, and clicking or locking of the temporomandibular joints.
+A diagnosis of bruxism is usually made clinically, and is mainly based on the person's history (e.g. reports of grinding noises) and the presence of typical signs and symptoms, including tooth mobility, tooth wear, masseteric hypertrophy, indentations on the tongue, hypersensitive teeth (which may be misdiagnosed as reversible pulpitis), pain in the muscles of mastication, and clicking or locking of the temporomandibular joints, and a sleep study may be used.
 Questionnaires can be used to screen for bruxism in both the clinical and research settings.

 For tooth grinders who live in a household with other people, diagnosis of grinding is straightforward: Housemates or family members would advise a bruxer of recurrent grinding.
 Grinders who live alone can likewise resort to a sound-activated tape recorder.
 To confirm the condition of clenching, on the other hand, bruxers may rely on such devices as the Bruxchecker, Bruxcore, or a beeswax-bearing biteplate.

 The Individual (personal) Tooth-Wear Index was developed to objectively quantify the degree of tooth wear in an individual, without being affected by the number of missing teeth.
 Bruxism is not the only cause of tooth wear.
 Another possible cause of tooth wear is acid erosion, which may occur in people who drink a lot of acidic liquids such as concentrated fruit juice, or in people who frequently vomit or regurgitate stomach acid, which itself can occur for various reasons.
 People also demonstrate a normal level of tooth wear, associated with normal function.
 The presence of tooth wear only indicates that it had occurred at some point in the past, and does not necessarily indicate that the loss of tooth substance is ongoing.
 People who clench and perform minimal grinding will also not show much tooth wear.
 Occlusal splints are usually employed as a treatment for bruxism, but they can also be of diagnostic use, e.g. to observe the presence or absence of wear on the splint after a certain period of wearing it at night.